 Stucco installation is currently undergoing a revival with homebuilders.
 This revival is due in part to synthetic stucco (EIFS).
 The synthetic version allows for movement and settling of the house, which decreases the risk of exterior surface cracking.
 The product is also energy efficient, needs minimal maintenance, and delivers a uniform colour consistency, which makes it a viable choice for residential and commercial exteriors.

 With EIFS, there are six layers to apply it to a home.
-There’s an optional water-resistive barrier, adhesive, foam insulation board, the base coat, reinforcement mesh, and the finish.
+There’s an optional water-resistant barrier, adhesive, foam insulation board, the base coat, reinforcement mesh, and the finish.
 The cost is a little higher than traditional stucco but still less than other types of exterior cladding.

 Adding Stonework To Your Home Or Business